krzykawska/digital-cv/README.md

 ## 🤚 Professional activities:

+### Organisation of scientyfic meetings

+16-21.02.2013
+LXth Jubilee Winter School of Faculty of Biochemistry, Biophysic and Biotechnology, Jagiellonian University, Zakopane, Poland; around 70 participants

+10-12.02.2021
+XLVIIth Winter School of Faculty of Biochemistry, Biophysic and Biotechnology, Jagiellonian University, online meeting, around 70 participants

+### Institutional responsibilites

+2018 - present
+organizer of Scientists’ Night in Malopolska – a science popularizing event open to public (a few hundred attendants)

+2021 - present
+member of the Faculty secondary school teaching program (Malopolska Educational Cloud), author of two teaching scenarios for online classes

+2021 - present
+main coordinator on the behalf of the Faculty for Festival of Science and Art in Krakow – a popularizing science event open to general public

 ### Oral presentations:

 - XLVIIth Winter School of Faculty of Biochemistry, Biophysic and Biotechnology, Jagiellonian University, online meeting: Calcitriol and hyperthermia treatment combined with chemotherapy against mouse and human pancreatic cancer in vitro (12.02.2021)